Shellfish and Aquaculture

 Davis, Jonathan, Principal Investigator

-Researchers will use genetic approaches to develop broodstocks for the shellfish industry that are better adapted to increasingly corrosive seawater impacting our coasts and estuaries.
+Researchers used genetic approaches to develop broodstocks for the shellfish industry that are better adapted to increasingly corrosive seawater impacting our coasts and estuaries.

 Dethier, Megan, Principal Investigator

-Field studies and laboratory experiments probe the mystery of frequent extremely high juvenile mortality in ecologically and economically valuable clam species.
+Field studies and laboratory experiments probed the mystery of frequent extremely high juvenile mortality in ecologically and economically valuable clam species.

 Friedman, Carolyn, Principal Investigator